 WSBA Presidential Search

-The WSBA Board of Governors is seeking applicants for the position of WSBA president for 2016–17, who will serve as president-elect in 2015–16.
-The WSBA member selected will have an opportunity to provide a significant contribution to the legal profession.
+The WSBA Board of Governors is seeking applicants for the position of the 2018–2019 WSBA president, who also will serve as president-elect for 2017–2018.
+The chosen WSBA member will have an opportunity to provide a significant contribution to the legal profession.

-Applications for 2016–17 WSBA president will be accepted through May 1, 2015, and should be limited to a current résumé, a concise application letter stating interest and qualifications, and no fewer than five or more than 10 references.
-The Board of Governors will consider endorsement letters received by May 15, 2015.
-Applications and endorsement letters should be emailed (in PDF format) to email@example.com or mailed to: WSBA Office of the Executive Director, 1325 Fourth Avenue, Suite 600, Seattle, WA 98101.
+Applications for 2018–2019 WSBA president will be accepted until 5 p.m. on April 10, 2017, and should be limited to a current résumé, a concise application letter stating interest and qualifications, and no fewer than five or more than 10 references.
+The Board of Governors will consider endorsement letters received by May 3, 2017.
+Applications and endorsement letters should be sent to: WSBA Executive Director, 1325 Fourth Ave., Ste.
+600, Seattle, WA 98101.

-Direct contact with the Board of Governors is encouraged.
-All candidates will have an interview with the full Board of Governors in open session at the June 12, 2015, Board of Governors meeting in Wenatchee.
+Candidates are encouraged to have direct contact with the Board of Governors.
+All candidates will have an interview with the full Board of Governors in open session at the Board's May 18-19 meeting in Seattle.
 Following the interviews, the Board will select the president.
 Although prior experience on the WSBA Board of Governors may be helpful, there is no requirement that one must have been a member of the Board of Governors or had previous experience in Bar activities.
 The candidate must be willing to devote a substantial number of hours to WSBA affairs and be capable of being a positive representative for the legal profession.
 The position is unpaid.
 Some expenses, such as WSBA-related travel, are reimbursed.

 The duties and responsibilities of the president are set forth in the WSBA Bylaws.
-For further information, contact Margaret Shane, firstname.lastname@example.org, 206-727-8244.
+For further information, contact Margaret Shane at email@example.com or 206-727-8244.

 Board of Governors election eligibility and nomination information

 © 2017 Washington State Bar Association, all rights reserved.